 While tamale making is a bit time-consuming, it is well worth the effort!
-Our pork tamales recipe results in ultra-tender, meaty tamales with a touch of spicy and they are delicious when served with salsa, chiles, and other Mexican recipes.
+Our pork tamales recipe results in ultra-tender, meaty tamales with a touch of spicy and they are delicious when served with salsa, chiles, corn, and other Mexican recipes.

 Slow-roasted pork shoulder is the base of this Mexican recipe and is what we love to make tamales with.
 The pork is ultra-tender with a rich, incredible flavor thanks to a spicy rub and the magic of slow roasting.

 We combine tender shreds of pork shoulder with our red chile sauce to create a red pork tamales recipe with maximum flavor!

 The pork, sauce, and cheese filling is rolled up into corn husks layered with masa.
 Steam the pork tamales on the stove or make them in the Instant Pot.
 Whichever method you choose, we know your tamales will turn out tasty.

 Why this Tamales Recipe Works